shoonia/storeon-velo/README.md

 ## API

 ### createStore
-The APIs for creating modules the same as [Storeon Store](https://github.com/storeon/storeon#store)
+It creates the store and returns 4 methods for work with the app state.
+[Store API](#store)

 ```js
 const { getState, dispatch, connect, connectPage } = createStore(modules);